bradypp/personal-website/src/content/home/projects/github-analyzer/index.md

 A stylish web-app that analyzes your GitHub profile and repos.

-Charts are generated using Chart.js with profile data fetched from the GitHub API making it easy to see stats such as your most starred repos.
+Profile data fetched from the GitHub API is used to generate charts using Chart.js which makes it easy to see stats such as your most starred repos.

-You can also easily sort your repos based on different criteria.